Interview by Meritxell Rosell

 What direction do you see taking your work into?

 I want to create work that combines memory and fantasy.
 Since each video presents an alternate history of a place, it’s a form of liberation from the present, from the gradual and relentless mechanisation of our environment.
 I hope that after encountering the virtual world, the real world reappears as just one in an ocean of possible futures.
-Obvious ways forward are to build worlds in VR and as real architectural projects.
+The obvious ways forward are to build worlds in VR and as real architectural projects.

 What’s your chief enemy of creativity?